Approved by a majority of faculty: July, 2007

 2. Appointment of the Chair will be made by the Dean of the College of Social Sciences with the advice of Department faculty as determined by secret ballot.

-3. The Chair is appointed for a four-year renewable term, at which time the DPC will conduct a review of the incumbent chair.
+3. The Chair is appointed for a three-year renewable term, at which time the DPC will conduct a review of the incumbent chair.